A free event occurring as the longest day becomes the

 In a 2 quart pot, combine pectin and baking soda.
 Stir in water (mixture will be foamy).
 In another 2 quart pot mix the sugar, corn syrup and coffee.
 Place both pots over high heat.
 Cook and stir till foam is thinned from the pectin mixture and the sugar mixture is boiling rapidly, 3 to 5 minutes.
 Pour pectin mixture in a slow, steady stream into boiling sugar mixture, stirring constantly, about 1 minute.
 Cook and stir 1 minute more.
 Remove from heat; pour into buttered 9x5x3" loaf pan or container of your choice and cool until firm, about 2 hours.
 Cut into squares when cool and dip in granulated sugar.
 Store in loosely covered container.
 Makes lots.

-Time Machine was conceived by Andreas Kahre and
+Time Machine was conceived by Andreas Kahre and developed with the Radix Collective

 Andrew Laurenson